 Understanding the Propelld vs Indian Bank interest rate is crucial to long-term cost savings.
 Indian Bank's rates are typically lower, especially for top-tier institutions, but Propelld's transparency about the total cost (APR) is a major differentiating factor.

-1. Indian Bank's Interest Rate: Indian Bank links its floating interest rates to an external benchmark, such as the Repo Rate or MCLR.
-Their rates start from as low as 8.20% p.a. for premier institutions and range up to approximately 11.40% p.a. for general loans.
+1. Indian Bank's Interest Rate: Indian Bank links its floating interest rates to an external benchmark, such as the Repo Rate or MCLR, with lower rates for premier institutions and higher rates for general loans (as of June 2026, subject to change).
 Indian Bank also offers a 0.50% concession for female applicants.

 2. Propelld's Interest Rate: Propelld's rates are profile-based, starting from 12% p.a. and depending heavily on the student's academic background, course, and future earning potential.
 The key is Propelld's focus on Annual Percentage Rate (APR), which includes all costs, offering a clearer picture of the loan's actual price.